-There is precious little information about these cats.
+As at around 2008, there is precious little information about these cats (things do change however).
 I am not even sure that they are a distinct cat breed (but please read on).
 The best books on the cat breeds don’t refer to them.
 The top website on this cat as found by Google says almost nothing solid about Shirazi kittens or cats except to mention a health problem associated with this cat, namely PKD (PKD1 Polycystic Kidney Disease).
 The Persian, both traditional and extreme bred, is associated with PKD.
 Accordingly the Shirazi is associated with the Persian it seems to me as it looks like a Persian as well.

 The Messybeast author Sarah Hartwell does not refer to them either.
 I have 104 cat breeds on this site and I have not referred to them.
 So what is going on?